josdejong/jsoneditor/docs/api.md

 - `{boolean} | {Array} showErrorTable`

   Automatically expand error table above the status bar on error or validation error if `mode` matches an array item.
 Alternatively used as a boolean value.
-  `mode` is `['text', 'preview']` by default.
+Default value is `['text', 'preview']`.

 - `{function} onTextSelectionChange(start, end, text)`